-The Tampa Bay Estuary is home to over 2,000,000 people growing everyday.
-Our efforts to protect the beautiful Tampa Bay requires the help of each and every resident.
-All street drains lead directly to the bay, so even those of us who live miles away from the bay have an effect on its health.
-Here are some ways you can get involved and help us all save the bay.
+The Tampa Bay Estuary is home to over 3.1 million people and growing everyday.
+Our efforts to protect beautiful Tampa Bay requires the help of each and every resident.
+All street drains lead directly to the bay, so even those of us who live miles away from the coast have an effect on its health.
+Here are some ways you can get involved and help us protect and restore Tampa Bay.

 Ten Ways to Save Tampa Bay

 #1: Drink Local